 - WP4 Develop monitoring methods based on new technologies

 - WP5 Develop new repair and reinforcement methods

 - WP6 Demonstrate new methods with field testing of existing and new bridges

 - WP7-8 Utilisation of the new methods (consultants and entrepreneurs).

-NORUT Narvik (now SINTEF Narvik) was the only Norwegian participant, and participated in the project work packages WP2, WP3 and WP6.
+SINTEF Narvik (formerly NORUT Narvik) was the only Norwegian participant, and participated in the project work packages WP2, WP3 and WP6.

 Ofotbanen 40-tonne axle load

 The Ofotbanen 40 – ton axle load was a project for the Norwegian Railway Authority which gave suggestions on how to upgrade the existing railway (Ofotbanen) to be able to allow heavy trains with up to 40 tonnes of axle load.
 SINTEF Narvik led the project which consisted of a consortium of SINTEF and the Transportation Technology Center Inc. (TTCI) in the United States.
 The project recommended a controlled and gradual increase in axle load, where especially critical infrastructure and railway components were monitored to study the load effects.
 The axle load increase was to be carried out in parallel with the experience from North America where trains run with similar axle load, and from railway lines with similar climatic challenges that exist on the Ofotbanen.
 The project also proposed the establishment of the Ofotbanen as a national arena for the testing of railway materials – and infrastructure for trains with high axle loads.